 "Up through that point Joey was wrestling a good match," said Northern Lebanon coach Rusty Wallace.
 "It was a one-point match at that point, so it's not like he was getting killed and just caught him.
 He was in that match from the beginning."

 Corle picked up his 100th victory in the first round of consolations after dropping a heart-breaking 1-0 decision to McCaskey's Xavier Gutierrez in the first round.
-He quickly brushed off that loss and came back with a 9-0 decision over Pequea Valley's Austin Fisher.

 "I lost my first match, so I knew I had to regroup and focus on the next match," said Corle of his first loss.